|

 I have officially completed

 my term as President of the State Bar of Michigan and now “ride off into the sunset” and join a distinguished group of past presidents.
-(Since I’m a horse lover, who put riding on the back
+(Since

-burner over the years while other pursuits consumed my time, you might actually find me riding off into the sunset.)
+I’m a horse lover, who put riding on the back burner over the years while other pursuits consumed my time, you might

-friend, Bruce Courtade.
+We will be well served by our new President, and my good friend, Bruce Courtade.
 In case you missed it, here’s a link to my parting column in the September 2012 Michigan Bar Journal.

 Both my column and my remarks today at the State Bar Inaugural Luncheon concluded with this final challenge: